Duck Decoy

 Today, the duck decoy is no longer in use and is considered a historic feature of the park.
 The channels and ponds that make up the decoy can still be seen in the park behind the lake, from the dam.

-It is a conservation area, home to many wild birds and other animals.
+It is a boggy conservation area, home to many wild birds and other animals.
+Plants like Ragged Robin, Marsh Marigold and Marsh Club-rush, which are very rare elsewhere in Nottinghamshire, grow well in this area.

 If you can help add some informative content or better pictures to this page, please contact us, or upload your pictures to the FoWP Facebook Group.